Port Sorell, Tasmania

-Port Sorell is a town on the north-west coast of Tasmania, Australia.
+Port Sorell is a town on the north-central coast of Tasmania, Australia.
 It is on the waterway of the same name, just off Bass Strait, 20 km east of Devonport and close to Shearwater and Hawley Beach.
 It borders the Rubicon Estuary, which has been identified by BirdLife International as an Important Bird Area because of its importance for waders, especially pied oystercatchers.